lrug/lrug.org/source/meetings/2017/june/index.html.md

 [Hrishi Mittal](https://twitter.com/hrishio) says:

 > A quick look at a few ways of using React with Ruby on Rails.
 The pros and cons of using React inside Rails with gems or in a separate frontend app with a Rails API.

+### Food and Drinks

+{::sponsor name="BookingBug" size="main" /}

+The nice people at [BookingBug](https://www.bookingbug.co.uk/) have arranged to provide us with some pizza and drinks.
+These will be available before the meeting in the Skills Matter downstairs bar area.
+BookingBug is one of the UK's (and Europe's) fastest-growing tech companies, and they're proud of their great working culture and the learning & growth opportunities they offer.
+They're hiring and keen to speak with Ruby on Rails developers looking for their next challenge.

+Thanks for supporting us [BookingBug](https://www.bookingbug.co.uk/)!

 Afterwards
 ----------